jhuckaby/pixl-server-storage/README.md

 {
 	"engine": "Couchbase",
 	"Couchbase": {
-		"connect_string": "couchbase://127.0.0.1",
+		"connectString": "couchbase://127.0.0.1",
 		"bucket": "default",
 		"password": "",
-		"serialize": false
+		"serialize": false,
+		"keyPrefix": ""
 	}
 }
 ```

-Set the `connect_string` for your own Couchbase server setup.
+Set the `connectString` for your own Couchbase server setup.
 You can embed a username and password into the string if they are required to connect (this is different from the bucket password), and use `couchbases://` for SSL, if desired.

 The `bucket` property should be set to the bucket name.
 If you don't know this then `default` is probably correct.
 The `password` property is the bucket password, and may or may not be required, depending on your Couchbase server setup.

 The `serialize` property, when set to `true`, will cause all object values to be serialized to JSON before storing, and they will also be parsed from JSON when fetching.
 When set to `false` (the default), this is left up to Couchbase to handle.

+The optional `keyPrefix` works similarly to the [S3 Key Prefix](#s3-key-prefix) feature.
+It allows you to prefix all the Couchbase keys with a common string, to separate your application's data in a shared bucket situation.

 # Key Normalization